kevin8818288-arch/Data-Management-and-Business-Strategy-Project---DVD-Rental-Company/README.md

 ## Business Questions
 The company lacked a structured data model to understand:
-1. Which films and categories drive the most revenue?
+1. Which films and categories are the primary drivers of revenue?
 2. Which films show high demand but relatively weak revenue contribution?
 3. How can pricing and inventory allocation be optimized to improve revenue performance?
-4. What pricing and inventory actions could improve revenue?

 The goal was to develop a data-driven strategy to improve revenue and operational efficiency.